ARROM2405/online-waiter/README.md

 # online-waiter
 System to be used by the restaurant visitors to order online.
+The order will be received straight by kitchen.
+This should optimize time waiting to make the order.